thenativeweb/node-cqrs-domain/README.md

 ## Pre-Condition
 Can be used to perform some business rules before handling the command.

+A Command can have multiple pre-conditions.

 	module.exports = require('cqrs-domain').definePreCondition({
+	  // the command name
 	  // optional, default is file name without extension
 	  name: 'unregisterAllContactInformation',